 The Pink Gingham Camp Collar Shirt

 The pink gingham version of the shirt we’ve already shared above.
 Like the blue gingham check, this one uses a 55% cotton, 45% linen fabric and is missing the camp collar.
 But given this season’s shortage of gingham shirts without a button down collar, I’m thinking this one might be our best bet.
 There are plenty of sizes left on the Amazon U.S. site.
 And it also comes in a Slim Fit for about the same price if that’s your preference.

 Die Another Day Brioni Cuba Shirt

-Pronto Uomo Floral Short Sleeve Shirt in Navy: on sale for $24.99
+- Civil Society Floral Print Short Sleeve Shirt in Indigo: on sale for $29.97

 The Casino Royale Madagascar Shirt